kontax/repo-build-service/README.md

 # Repo Build Service

 An AWS lambda service used to keep a personal repository of Arch packages up to date.
+This service automatically monitors a Github repository for AUR packages to build and store.

 ```
 .